Asian shares drop, commodities sink on virus fears after Lunar New Year break

 Dalian soymeal plunged 4.1% while Dalian iron ore hit limit down with steel prices tumbling too.

-On Friday, the Dow .DJI fell 2.1%, the S&P 500 .SPX declined 1.8% and the Nasdaq Composite .IXIC dropped 1.6% as economists tempered their outlook for China while cconomic data out of the United States and Europe together with a mixed batch of corporate earnings also added to the gloom.
+On Friday, the Dow fell 2.1%, the S&P 500 declined 1.8% and the Nasdaq Composite dropped 1.6% as economists tempered their outlook for China while economic data out of the United States and Europe together with a mixed batch of corporate earnings also added to the gloom.

 In currencies, the safe-haven Japanese yen held near a 3-1/2-week high against the dollar at 108.57 after adding about 1.5% in the last two weeks.